Substra/substrafl/README.md

 Please be warned that some of these tests are slow and the whole test suite might require a couple hours to complete.

-To try out a local deployment with Kubernetes, please follow the [installation instructions](https://docs.substra.org/en/stable/contributing/local-deployment.html) provided in the doc.
+To try out a local deployment with Kubernetes, please follow the [installation instructions](https://docs.substra.org/en/stable/contributing/local-deployment.html) provided in the documentation.
 The following command runs the remote tests:

 ```sh